 This Somatic Movement Flow® is called Foot Sliders.
-Many people find it surprising how quickly and easily they are able to release stress and tension in the neck, shoulders and upper back with this short sequence.
-The video below shows you this practice.
-After the video, read on to learn how it works!
+Many people find it surprising how quickly and easily they are able to release stress and tension in the neck, shoulders, and upper back with this short self-care sequence.
+Click HERE to find our follow-along YouTube video for Foot Sliders or click the image below.
+After the video, read on to learn how it works.

 How does this work?